aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 me to the chromedp issue tracker, where this has already [been reported](https://github.com/chromedp/chromedp/issues/472).
 This issue is now closed, but people still seem to experience it.
-If you are also experiencing the problem, I can only encouraging you to make yourself heard there.
+If you are also experiencing the problem, I can only encourage you to make yourself heard there.

 In the meantime, I was looking for a temporary solution that would prevent the zombie processes from stacking (and eating my RAM).
 As it happens, the Chromium processes are spawned with the same user as the Go process.
 That means it should theoratically be possible to kill them from within the Go process right before it dies.
 I quickly tried to confirm this theory with the following code:

 ```go
 func main() {